Promising cure for COPD: Is a breakthrough treatment within reach?

 COPD is primarily caused by long-term exposure to irritants that damage the lungs, with smoking and air pollution being the most common causes of the disease.
 COPD falls under two main categories: emphysema and chronic bronchitis.
 Emphysema typically occurs when the tiny air sacs – alveoli – in the lungs become severely damaged, while chronic bronchitis refers to a chronic cough and phlegm production due to inflammation in the airways.

-COPD is considered irreversible, which means that current treatment largely focuses on the management of symptoms and preventing the progression of the disease.
-Several treatments are available that can do this.
+As COPD progresses, people find it more difficult to carry out their normal daily activities because of the resulting breathlessness.
+The disease is considered irreversible, which means that current treatment largely focuses on the management of symptoms and preventing the progression of the disease.

+The main ones are inhaled medicines that open and reduce swelling in the airways, called bronchodilators.
 During flare-ups, steroids are often also used to reduce inflammation, as well as antibiotics to treat infections.
-Additionally, oxygen is used for people who have had COPD for a long time, or have severe COPD, and pulmonary rehabilitation can be used to strengthen the lungs.
-And, for people with extremely severe forms of the disease, they can undergo surgery to remove damaged lung tissue.
+Additionally, oxygen is used for people who have had COPD for a long time or have severe COPD, and pulmonary rehabilitation can be used to strengthen the lungs.
+People with extremely severe forms of the disease can undergo surgery to remove damaged lung tissue.

+Furthermore, there is also another relatively new medical device treatment for COPD, approved by the U.S. Food and Drug Administration (FDA) in 2018, that goes beyond the standard therapies mentioned: an endobronchial valve implantation.
+These valves are minimally invasive and are essentially small devices that are placed in the airways to treat conditions like COPD.
 The valves work by redirecting airflow away from damaged parts of the lung, allowing healthier areas to function better.
 They create a one-way flow, enabling trapped air to escape during exhalation, while preventing new air from entering the damaged areas during inhalation.
 This helps restore balanced airflow, improves lung function, and alleviates symptoms, allowing people with emphysema to take deeper breaths.

 The results of this type of research have been conflicting, especially for stem cells.
 That is, until recently.